Pennsylvania Sports Betting

 Hollywood Casino at Penn National began accepting sports betting wagers on Nov.
 15, 2018.
 On Dec.
 13, Rivers Casino and SugarHouse both began a test period for taking bets.
 Parx Casino, South Philadelphia Turf Club and Harrah’s Philadelphia all went live with sports betting in January 2019.
 Valley Forge Turf Club and Valley Forge Casino followed in March 2019.

 Will I be able to bet on my mobile device in Pennsylvania?

 Once sites begin to show up, yes.
 The Pennsylvania law allows anyone inside the state lines to bet online or through mobile devices.
-Launch of online/mobile products is expected mid-2019.
+Launch of online/mobile products is expected to start in May 2019.

 One thing to note is that state law prohibits more than one skin for each license issued.
 So, the mobile apps you play will be specifically branded for the land-based casinos they represent.